-Arguably the most important safety devices on a boiler are the primary and auxiliary low water cut off switches.
+Two of the most important safety devices on a boiler are the primary and auxiliary low water cutoff (LWCO) switches.
 Water in the boiler must be maintained at the normal operating water level (NOWL).
-Low water cutoff switches are generally located 2-6 inches below the NOWL.
-The low water cutoff typically uses an electric conductivity probe or a float to detect the water level inside the boiler.
-When water drops below this level, low water cutoffs prevent the boiler from firing.
+Low water cutoff switches are generally 2-6 inches below the NOWL.
+The LWCO uses an electric conductivity probe or a float to detect the water level inside the boiler.
+When water drops below this level, LWCOs prevent the burner from firing.

-When the water level returns to normal, the burner can begin firing again, if only the primary low water cutout was tripped.
-The auxiliary low water cut off will always require an operator reset.
-Some systems however, may lock out a burner following a primary low water shut-down as well.
-This would also require a boiler operator to manually reset the switch or controls to get the boiler back up and running.
+If only the primary LWCO was tripped than as the water level returns to normal, the burner can begin firing again.
+If the auxiliary low water cut off trips, it will require an operator reset.
+Some systems however, may lock out a burner following a primary low water shut-down.
+This would require a boiler operator to manually reset the switch or controls to get the boiler back up and running.

 Failures can result in boiler tube damage or catastrophic failure of your boiler!
-When hot combustion gasses are allowed to flow into the boiler during low water conditions (also known as dry firing) the following may occur:
+When heat from hot combustion gasses flows into the boiler during low water conditions (aka dry firing) the following may occur:

 - Hot spots and metal discoloration